Viber App Development Outsourcing Based on the BOT Model

 Confluence was used to set up a knowledge base that was regularly updated by the developers and served as the basis for transferring project-related knowledge to Viber later on.
 The operating stage lasted for 2 years.

 Having reached an 800-million user base during the operating stage of the partnership, Viber was ready to move the team assembled by ScienceSoft to their own legal entity.
-ScienceSoft helped Viber onboard the team that included 40 members by that time, transferred all the assets (infrastructure, knowledge base, intellectual property), and provided financial and legal consultations on setting up business operations in Eastern Europe.
+ScienceSoft helped Viber onboard the team that included 40 members by that time, transferred all the assets (infrastructure, knowledge base, intellectual property), and provided financial and legal consultations on setting up business operations in Europe.
 Senior specialists from the ScienceSoft’s team took up key engineering and managerial roles at Viber’s new development center to support its sustainable growth.

 Partnership with ScienceSoft allowed Viber to establish their own fully operational offshore development center in a risk-free and cost-efficient way.
 At the same time, the Customer leveraged common benefits of outsourcing development: fast project launch, reduced development costs, tapping into a local talent pool without a recruitment headache.